Expanded Function Dental Auxiliary (EFDA) Certificate Program

 - Identify the rules and laws in accordance with the Ohio State Dental Board practice act pertaining to permissible tasks legally delegated to EFDAs in the delivery of restorative dental care.

-Don't miss our upcoming information sessions to learn more about the EFDA Program at UC Blue Ash College.
+Don't miss our upcoming information session to learn more about the EFDA Program at UC Blue Ash College.

 Each session takes place in Muntz Auditorium, Room 119.
 The sessions usually last one hour, with a tour of the clinic at the end.
 Register for your session by following the link associated with your date of choice.